When you are young everything's fun

 Wondering if you got things right

-You ought to shrug when a cup breaks
+You try to shrug when a cup breaks

 A broken cup is not a war